 Theresa has 23 years of experience in planning, programming and design of a wealth of large health care facilities.
 Her broad portfolio of work includes both new construction and renovations for ambulatory clinics, inpatient units, surgical and Hybrid ORs, cancer centers and pharmacies.
 She received both her Bachelor of Science and Master of Architecture from the University of Michigan.

-Safe Patient Handling Clinical Coordinator, Beth Israel Deaconess Medical Center
+Safe Patient Handling Clinical Coordinator, Inpatient Rehabilitation Services, PT IV, Beth Israel Deaconess Medical Center

 Caitlyn Angelini, PE